greg-crl/indexes-for-performance/README.md

 This is a very simple table, and not a realistic example of a library database schema, but it serves as the basis for the set of exercises in this workshop, and will be expanded in subsequent workshops.

-Import the data from the uploaded CSV, replacing the string node with the node number of the cluster node you loaded the file to.
+Import the data from the uploaded CSV, replacing the string `node` with the node number of the cluster node you loaded the file to.
 (Note that if you’re following the instructions using `roachprod`, the node is `1`.
-If you’re running a local copy of the cockroach SQL client and connecting to a remote cluster, then the `nodelocal upload` command reported which node it connected to.)
+If you’re running a local copy of the cockroach SQL client and connecting to a remote cluster, then the `nodelocal upload` command reported the number of the node it connected to.)

 ```
 workshop> IMPORT INTO book (title, author_name, price, format, publish_date) CSV DATA ('nodelocal://node/workshop/library.csv');